 UpFilT

-UpFilT's project goal is to recycle cutting scraps from thermoforming into higher-value products using a novel additive manufacturing process.
-In this way, 3D printing in this field can be made more sustainable in the long term.
+The aim of the UpFilT project is to upcycle offcuts from thermoforming, which are processed into higher-quality products using a new additive manufacturing process.
+This will make 3D printing in this area more sustainable in the long term.

-The production of thermoformed components generates large quantities of offcuts, which can only be partially recycled and reused in the state of the art.
-A large part of the waste is instead recovered by incineration.
+The production of thermoformed components generates large quantities of offcuts, which can only be partially recycled and reused in the current state of the art.
+Instead, a large proportion of the waste is recycled by incineration.
 At the same time, thermoforming offers only very limited possibilities in the design of components, which is why thermoformed components often have to be supplemented in further work steps by gluing on separately manufactured functional elements.
-However, this not only increases the manufacturing effort, but also makes it much more difficult to recycle the component, as it is very difficult to separate the individual parts made from different materials and glued together.
+However, this not only increases the production costs, but also makes it considerably more difficult to recycle the component, as the individual parts made of different materials and glued together are very difficult to separate.

-In the state of the art, the application of separate functional elements by bonding is almost without alternative, and the complete high-quality recycling of waste offcuts is not established for economic reasons.
-For complex components, the manufacturing effort is thus relatively high.
-The UpFilT project aims to reduce the increased manufacturing effort and the associated recycling problems to a minimum by developing a process-optimized 3D printing method.
-By upcycling the offcuts into a filament, components can be produced from a homogeneous material, while waste is reduced.
+In the state of the art, there is virtually no alternative to the application of separate functional elements by gluing and the complete high-quality recycling of offcuts is not established for economic reasons.
+For complex components, the production costs are relatively high as a result.
+The UpFilT project aims to reduce the increased production effort and the associated recycling problems to a minimum by developing a process-optimized 3D printing method.
+By upcycling the offcuts into a filament, components can be produced from a homogeneous material while reducing waste.

 UpFilt has two main objectives: